 There’s a lot of variation in people’s preferences that impact how your pool budget will end up being spent.
 If you’d like to have as big a pool as possible on a tight budget, consider going with an above ground pool.
 Some people are more concerned with the pool’s look than how big it is, so they might go for a smaller pool with luxurious accouterments.

 When you’re thinking about what you can afford, don’t forget to consider the additional costs associated with building a pool.
 In addition to the upfront costs like building a deck that surrounds the pool and upgrading your outdoor furniture, there’s also the matter of routine maintenance costs.
 The bigger your pool, the more you’ll spend on cleaning chemicals like chlorine and re-tiling.

 What Are the Size Restraints Around Your House and Property Line?

-If your budget isn’t what limits the size of the pool you can build, then the size of your property forms the upper limit of how big your pool can be.
-I doubt that your neighbor would appreciate finding three feet of your pool on their side of the property line.
+If your budget isn’t what limits the size of the pool you can build, then the size of your property will form the upper limit of how big your pool can be.
+You can only build a pool as big as your yard can hold.

 In general, you don’t even really want to go all the way to the edge of your property line.
 Issues like overflow from the pool and splashing can cause conflict between neighbors.
 It’s best to give at least four or five feet of distance from the property line.

-Similarly, you want to leave a bit of space between your house and your pool.
-Constantly having water around outside walls and foundations of your home can cause serious problems.
-A professional contractor will be able to advise you on complicated matters like these.
+Similarly, you will want to leave a bit of space between your house and your pool.
+Constantly having water around outside walls and the foundations of your home can cause serious problems.
+A professional contractor can advise you on complicated matters like these best.

 Need a Pool Builder?